SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/20-resource-pools-and-classes.md

 ## Request a Custom Resource Pool {#request-custom-resource-pool}

 Do you need more resources than are available in RenkuLab’s public resource classes?
 [Contact](../community) us!
 We can configure a custom resource pool for your needs upon demand.
-We apply flat, transparent pricing, passing down infra rates savings.
+We apply flat, transparent pricing, passing down infra rates.